wxue24/397-assignment1/README.md

 - This is a very complicated loop:
     - large action space and actions are non-binary
     - state is complex and difficult to observe (ie how to determine if revenue is caused by marketing)

+## Dynamic Programming Problem

+Run program using `python3 dp.py`.
+Prints out either "passed" or "failed" for each test case.